New to Yoga? We’ve Got You Covered with the Best Beginner Guide in Grand Rapids

 Your very first class is the most important step!
 Here is the authentic experience you will find at our Grand Rapids studio:

-• The Fixed Sequence: Classes follow the traditional 26 & 2 yoga beginners sequence—a fixed series of 26 postures and two breathing exercises.
-This consistency is great for hot yoga for beginners in Grand Rapids.
+• The Fixed Sequence: Classes follow the traditional 26 & 2 yoga beginners sequence.
+This is a set series of 26 postures and two breathing exercises.
+This consistency is great foryoga for beginners in Grand Rapids.
 You always know what to expect.
 This lets you focus on your form, breath, and body instead of memorizing new moves.

 • Pace Yourself: New students are highly encouraged to pace themselves.
 It is normal and expected to rest in Savasana (lying down) whenever you need to.
 Your first goal is simply to stay in the room for the full duration.

-“Your first class isn’t about doing everything perfectly—it’s about showing up, learning the discipline, and learning to breathe through the challenge and the heat.”
+"Your first class isn’t about being perfect.
+It’s about showing up, learning discipline, and breathing through the challenge and the learning curve."

 View Class Schedule & Find an Open Spot →

-Simple Preparation Tips for Your First Time Hot Yoga Grand Rapids Class
+Simple Preparation Tips for Your First Time Yoga Grand Rapids Class

-Proper preparation ensures comfort and maximizes the therapeutic benefits of the heat.
+Proper preparation ensures comfort and maximizes the benefits of your practice.
 Follow these beginner yoga tips for a great experience:

 • Pre-Class Hydration: Begin hydrating several hours before your class.
 Drinking a large amount of water right before class is counterproductive.
 Add a pinch of sea salt or electrolytes to your water the day before.